UPC/ravada/docs/docs/nodes.rst

 Storage
 =======

-Shared storage is not necessary nor supported in this current release.
-All the nodes must have their own isolated storage.
-It is advisable to have it on local fast drives for better performance.
+Shared storage is not necessary.
+The base volumes will be synced across the nodes by Ravada itself.
 When bases are created, the administrator can configure on which nodes will be available for the virtual machines.

 All the master and nodes must have the same storage pools configuration.